Organization of Materials

 We have not catalogued the photocopies nor included them in this edition.

 This edition currently incorporates material from two additional sources.
-We gather as Collection 19 the four narratives by Muse, or based on her interviews, that were published in Works Progress Administration Federal Writers’ Project, Slave Narratives: A Folk History of Slavery in the United States from Interviews with Former Slaves, vol. 3, Library of Congress, 1941.
-We include as Selections from The Florida Negro excerpts from the manuscript copy of The Florida Negro housed in the State Archives of Florida (S1585) that appear to correspond, entirely or in part, to material found in the notes prepared by Muse.
+We gather as Selections from WPA Slave Narratives, vol. 3 the five narratives by Muse, or based on her interviews, that were published in Works Progress Administration Federal Writers’ Project, Slave Narratives: A Folk History of Slavery in the United States from Interviews with Former Slaves, vol. 3, Library of Congress, 1941.
+We include as Selections from The Florida Negro excerpts from the manuscript copy of The Florida Negro, housed in the State Archives of Florida (S1585), that appear to correspond, entirely or in part, to material found in the notes prepared by Muse.